 Data and Technology for Fact-checking (2018-2019)

-This Bass Connections project seeks to leverage the power of data and computing to help make fact-checking and dissemination of fact-checks to the public more effective, scalable and sustainable.
-Building on the work of a Data+ team, the project team will build databases, systems and apps to achieve the following goals:
+This project team sought to leverage the power of data and computing to help make fact-checking and dissemination of fact-checks to the public more effective, scalable and sustainable.
+Building on the work of an affiliated Summer 2018 Data+ team, the project team designed an interface for data verification.

 Fall 2018 – Spring 2019